 - Sweetened Condensed Milk: Ensure the sweetened condensed milk is at room temperature.
 Its rich sweetness and creamy texture are essential for the frosting's lusciousness.

-How to Make Russian sweetened condensed milk buttercream
+How to Make Easy Russian Buttercream Recipe

 How to use this condensed milk frosting